mahgoh/minutex/README.md

 # minutex

-A Latex template for minutes documnets for FHNW student projects.
+A Latex template for minutes documents for FHNW student projects.

 ## Getting Started